 Travelling safely by bus and rail

-For RMV, passenger safety is an important issue that resolutely drives us forward.
-Increased staff presence and technical surveillance equipment are core measures that are already in use and will be systematically expanded in future.
+For RMV, passenger safety is an important issue.
+Increased staff presence and technical surveillance equipment are important measures that are already in use and will be systematically expanded in future.

 Passenger safety through deployment of staff